spencer-goergen/HCI/documentation/user_guide.md

 # User Guide

-# Installation
+# Requirements
-- Python v3.6 or newer
-  - pip3 install pysimplegui
-  - pip3 install pandas
-  - pip3 install Matplotlib
-  - pip3 install seaborn

-Or run "pip3 -r requirements.txt"
+Run "pip3 -r requirements.txt"

 # How to use